DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 a Player feel like something is less challenging for their character in a moment where the odds are in their favor?
 Make it a DR 3 with Upper Hand.
 You decide what makes the most sense given a specific situation.

+### Player Skill Mods and DR Reporting

+Players will have Modifiers (Mods) on their Character Sheet that allow them to reduce the difficulty of Checks made in that relevant domain.
+To simplify Player understanding of how modifiers work, you can explain that a Modifier widens the DR, making it more likely their draw will be successful.
+In some circumstances, having a +1 Mod may be the difference between success and failure.

+Referencing the table above, it's clear to see the difference an additional DR +1 can make.
+As you progress Players through an Adventure, keep these Modifiers in mind when balancing Encounters and challenges.
+A Player with a +3 Mod facing a DR 3 Check is an automatic success on a Normal Draw.
+Scale difficulties up or down accordingly, but never punish a Player for having a high Modifier.
+If it is likely their character would be able to easily succeed on something, allow it rather than changing the Difficulty on the spot.

 ### Fate Cards